What are Indiana Fireworks Laws?

 Consult an attorney

-If you have been charged with a fireworks violation, contact a criminal defense attorney who is experienced with fireworks-related legal issues.
+If you have been charged with a fireworks violation, contact our Indiana fireworks law attorney, who is experienced with fireworks-related legal issues.
 An attorney can advise you of your rights and work to prepare an effective defense on your behalf.